amandaocalvo/Car-Price-Prediction-Project/README.md

 ## Recommendations

-To make the car price prediction model more scalable and accurate, we recommend the following improvements:
+To make the car price prediction model more scalable and accurate, I recommend the following improvements:

 ### Enhancing Data Collection
 - Expand the feature set by incorporating additional relevant attributes such as transmission type, technology features, fuel economy ratings, and accident records.